Welcome to Hutchinson Community College

 • Admission

-1. High school graduate with a minimum cumulative grade point average of 2.0 on a 4.0 scale for the final six semesters of high school, or minimum cumulative grade point average of 2.0 on a 4.0 scale for a minimum of 12 semester hours of college, or minimum GED average standard score of 58.
+• Minimum cumulative grade point average of 2.0 on a 4.0 scale for a minimum of 12 semester hours of college, or

 Academic Resources